anujdeshpande/marvell-iot.github.io/toolchain.md

-Apart from installing development OS specific drivers and packages, an ARM cross-compiler toolchain should be installed on the development host.
+Apart from installing OS specific drivers and packages, an ARM cross-compiler toolchain should be installed on the development host.
 The EZ-Connect Lite SDK supports the ARM GCC Compiler Toolchain.

 The toolchain for GNU ARM is available from: https://launchpad.net/gcc-arm-embedded/+download